bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalLength_1UfvHbdsjDbQUqxse0V82L/Documentation.md

-Length of the product described by the manufacturer.
+The nominal length of the object.